This Privacy Notice explains what to expect when the Scottish Bible Society collects and uses your personal information. Please read it carefully.

 You have certain rights under the Data Protection Legislation which can be exercised by contacting SBS using the contact details above, including:

-- the right to access the personal data held about the you by making a subject access request in accordance with the Data Protection Legislation.
+- the right to access the personal data held about you by making a subject access request in accordance with the Data Protection Legislation.
 We may charge a reasonable fee when a request is manifestly unfounded or excessive;

 - the right to have your personal data rectified if it is inaccurate or incomplete;